Hi, How Can We Help You?

 ADVICE TO PARENTS

-Please answer all questions asked by the judge honestly, but be careful about volunteering too much information.
+Please answer all the judge’s questions honestly, but be careful about volunteering too much information.
 You could hurt your child’s case.

-Juveniles just like adults have the right to remain silent because anything you say can be held against you.
+Juveniles, just like adults, have the right to remain silent because anything they say can be held against them.
 Do not talk to anyone about the facts of your case except your attorney.

 A juvenile trial is different than a trial for adults.
 A juvenile trial is a non-jury trial where only the judge determines if the state has proven the case beyond a reasonable doubt.
 An adult or juvenile being tried as an adult is entitled to a trial by jury.

-Juveniles are any unmarried person under the age of 18.
-A child under the age of 18 being treated as an adult and adult sanctions may be imposed if the child is over the age of 14.
-There are certain requirements for transferring a juvenile to adult court.
+Juveniles are any unmarried persons under the age of 18.
+A child under 18 is being treated as an adult, and adult sanctions may be imposed if the child is over 14.
+There are specific requirements for transferring a juvenile to adult court.
 Please contact our office.

 Juveniles can face all the same offenses as adults.